Treetop Homeschool Program: Academics in Nature

 Raei was born and raised in the San Fernando Valley in California and always sought out ways to deepen their connection to nature.
 As a child, Raei could be found playing in the mud, climbing trees, and observing insects.
 Raei leads backcountry trips for BIPOC individuals through their grassroots organization, the Rusty Anvil, which creates safe and noncompetitive space for people of color to reconnect to the natural world and build a deeper outdoor community.
 Raei is a certified SOLO Wilderness First Responder and Kripalu Mindful Outdoor Guide, and a trained Wild Mt.
 Rite Of Passage Guide.

-Rowan Quinn K Davis | they/them
+Rowan Alder | they/them

-Rowan Quinn (Hawk Moth) grew up constantly running around outside with no shoes, and this spirit still lives inside of them.
+Rowan Alder (Hawk Moth) grew up constantly running around outside with no shoes, and this spirit still lives inside of them.
 Their love of nature and exploration came from hours of climbing trees, playing in the mud, and going on family camping and rock climbing trips.
 Rowan studied at Hampshire College, examining the intersections of education, architecture and design, dance, circus arts, and community.
 Outside of Flying Deer, Rowan has most recently worked for the Hampshire College Early Learning Center, Greenagers, and Jacob’s Pillow.

 Wild Ways Teen Program in East Chatham, NY

-For ages 11–17.
+For ages 12–17.

 Mondays, 9:00 am–3:00 pm (with an overnight in spring!)